CDU-HIT238/slides/week5/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ## Camera App: putting it all together
-* Spent the rest of the class building a camera app
+* Spend the rest of the class building a camera app
 * Use WebRTC to [take a still photo](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Taking_still_photos)
 * Save photos in IndexedDB
 * Allow users to load and delete their photos